Sports Guard Lab from China

 Robust Sports Guard

-19. Can I use chemicals to clean my sports mouthguard?
+12. Can I use chemicals to clean my sports mouthguard?

 If you feel your sports guard needs a deeper cleaning, try a non-abrasive denture cleaner.
 Typically, over-the-counter denture cleaners contain sodium hypochlorite, a chemical bleaching agent.
 Use according to product directions and are safe for you and your sports guard.

 It’s worth noting that OTC cleaners may contain synthetic fragrances and artificial dyes.
 If you’re sensitive to fragrance or care about the ingredients, chemical cleaners may not be the best option.
 Don’t soak your sports guard in the cleaner for too long.
-This can damage or lower your sports guard.
+This can damage your sports guard.

 Send Your Inquiry Today!